reduxjs/redux/docs/tutorials/quick-start/quick-start-part-1.md

 This is also a good example of how to think about forms in Redux in general. **Most form state probably shouldn't be kept in Redux.** Instead, keep the data in your form components as you're editing it, and then dispatch Redux actions to update the store when the user is done.

 One other thing to note before we move on: remember that `incrementAsync` thunk from `counterSlice.js`?
 We're using it here in this component.
 Notice that we use it the same way we dispatch the other normal action creators.
 This component doesn't care whether we're dispatching a normal action or starting some async logic.
-It just knows that when you click that button, it dispatches something.
+It only knows that when you click that button, it dispatches something.

 ### Providing the Store